-- Two fish compete for one hidding place in one tank, - Experiment had a 3 hour long darkphase and a 3 hour long light phase.
+- Two fish compete for one hidding place in one tank. - Experiment had a 3 hour long darkphase and a 3 hour long light phase.

-- Fish who lost the competition chirped more often than the fish who lost. - Size has an effect on the Competition outcome, and the chirp count.
+- Fish who lost the competition chirped more often than the fish who lost. - Size has an effect on the Competition outcome, and the chirp count. - Frequency of the fish has no effect on the competition outcome.